yassineAlouini/electron_applications/README.md

 4. Your application will be available in the `myApp-linux` folder.
 To launch it, double click the icon.

+*Notices*:
-*Notice*: You can customize your application packaging (icon, system, architecture...).
+  * You can customize your application packaging (icon, system, architecture...).
 Check the sources section for more information.
+  * To change the default application icon when packaging, you can use your own and then run:

 ## Sources